sit-n-coding/solidguard/docs/deploy.md

 **Note:** Make sure at this point that you don't have any `.env` files in the `client` or `api` folder, and only one `.env` file at the root directory!

 ### 3. HTTPS Configuration
 To ensure this is production ready.
 You will need the certificate and private key to enable HTTPS.
-Typically you'd want to generate these files with [certbot](https://certbot.eff.org/) or another certificate authority, but locally, you will need to run
+Typically you'd want to generate these files with [certbot](https://certbot.eff.org/), see [here](ssl.md) on how to do this, but if you want to just test the app locally, you will need to run
 ```bash
 openssl req -x509 -nodes -newkey rsa:4096 -keyout solidguard.key -out solidguard.crt
 ```